frappe/erpnext_documentation/user/manual/en/selling/quotation.md

 ### 2.8 More Information
 * **Campaign:** A Sales campaign can be associated with the quotation.
 A set of quotations can be part of a sales campaign.
 * **Source:** A Lead Source type can be linked if quoting to a lead, whether from a campaign, from a supplier, an exhibition etc,.
 Select Existing Customer if quoting to a customer.
 * **Supplier Quotation:** A Supplier Quotation can be linked for comparing with your current quotation to a buyer.
-You can get an idea about profit/loss by comparing the two.
+You can get an idea of profit/loss by comparing the two.

 ### 2.9 Submitting the Quotation
 Quotation is a “Submittable” transaction.
 When you click on Save, a draft is saved, on submitting, it is submitted permanently.
 Since you send this Quotation to